iCliniq Logo

 • Clip the toenails and clean them regularly.

-2) Choosing the right footwear:
+2) Choosing the Right Footwear:

-• Try to wear open-toed sandals in hot and warm weather and move barefoot indoors to keep feet dry.
+• Try to wear open-toed sandals in hot and warm weather and move barefoot indoors to keep your feet dry.

 • Do not wear tight-fitting shoes.